allvphx/Isolation/README.md

 # Reference Paper

-《An Empirical Evaluation ofIn-Memory Multi-Version Concurrency Control》
+《An Empirical Evaluation of In-Memory Multi-Version Concurrency Control》

 《A Critique of ANSI SQL Isolation Levels》